AnaMolly/Code_Quiz/README.md

 # Code Quiz

-This Javascript quiz was created by myself(Analia).
-HTML, CSS and JS were utilized in order to populate the quiz answer and question, the high score submit page as well as the final high scores page.
+This Javascript quiz was created using HTML, CSS and JS.
+The quiz populates questions and four answers (one of them being correct), the high score submit page as well as the final high scores page.

 # HTML files